siri1710/NewsStories/README.md

 Installation
 You need to have Java 8 JDK installed along with maven.
 Git

+I have used RestAssured and cucumber BDD framework to automate the test

 I have used IntelliJ Windows OS

 Cloning Git repositories